The Best Practices of Giving Employee Feedback

 The Value of an Employee Feedback Survey

 If you’re curious to know how your HR department is doing with employee feedback, you might consider sending out an employee feedback survey.
-A survey like this can help you understand how employees experience the organization, including the how their peers and managers share their recognition and criticism.
+A survey like this can help you understand how employees experience the organization, including how their peers and managers share their recognition and criticism.
 This is also a great way to gather feedback (instead of always giving feedback) and work on building a culture of effective and clear communication.